 One of the essential roles of the Hsp90 chaperone is to establish active conformation of client proteins by stabilizing specific transient conformations required for protein function For example, in the case of steroid hormone receptors, Hsp90 establishes and maintains the state competent for hormone binding (Carrello et al. 1999, Dittmar et al. 1997, Dolinski et al. 1998, Nathan and Lindquist 1995, Pratt et al. 1993, Prat and Toft 2003).
-Comparably, the initiation of DNA replication by DNA polymerase α may be dependent on a specific conformation of the polymerase.
-In that respect, Dpit47 may function as a negative regulator of DNA polymerase α, given that the enzyme is inactive when complexed with Dpit47 (Crevel et al. 2001).
-Furthermore, there is evidence to suggests that Dpit47 and DNA polymerase α form a trimeric complex with Hsp90 (Crevel et al. 2001).
-Thus, it is possible that the interaction of Hsp90 with Dpit47(AmTPR1)/DNA polymerase α complex establishes a replication permissive conformation of the polymerase.
+Comparably, the initiation of DNA replication by DNA polymerase $\alpha$ may be dependent on a specific conformation of the polymerase.
+In that respect, Dpit47 may function as a negative regulator of DNA polymerase $\alpha$ , given that the enzyme is inactive when complexed with Dpit47 (Crevel et al. 2001).
+Furthermore, there is evidence to suggests that Dpit47 and DNA polymerase $\alpha$ form a trimeric complex with Hsp90 (Crevel et al. 2001).
+Thus, it is possible that the interaction of Hsp90 with Dpit47(AmTPR1)/DNA polymerase $\alpha$ complex establishes a replication permissive conformation of the polymerase.
 Hsp90s are highly conserved from bacteria to humans (Grenert et al. 1999, Panaretou et al. 1998), therefore the processes mediated by Hsp90 are likely to be conserved.
 Indeed, there is solid evidence in support of a role of Hsp90 in controlling replication in prokaryotes (Konieczny and Zylicz 1999), and in eukaryotic viruses (Helmbrecht et al. 2000, Hu and Seeger 1996).
-However, Dpit47(AmTPR1)/DNA polymerase α /Hsp90 chaperone complex is the first to implicate Hsp90 in regulation of DNA replication in eukaryotes (Crevel et al. 2001).
-In comparison to Hsp90, AmTPR1 is weakly associated with DNA polymerase α , as indicated by the low staining intensity of the LacZ reporter (Fig. 2.13, panel B).
-It is unlikely that the weak interaction was due to the fact that heterologous Drosophila DNA polymerase α was used in the two-hybrid test, since DNA polymerases are highly conserved across phyla (Steitz 1999).
+However, Dpit47(AmTPR1)/DNA polymerase $\alpha$ /Hsp90 chaperone complex is the first to implicate Hsp90 in regulation of DNA replication in eukaryotes (Crevel et al. 2001).
+In comparison to Hsp90, AmTPR1 is weakly associated with DNA polymerase $\alpha$ , as indicated by the low staining intensity of the LacZ reporter (Fig. 2.13, panel B).
+It is unlikely that the weak interaction was due to the fact that heterologous Drosophila highly conserved across phyla (Steitz 1999).
 A more plausible alternative is that